COVID-19 Vaccine Information

 Stevens prohibits any form of discipline, reprisal, intimidation, harassment, or retaliation on the basis of (a) anyone’s vaccination status and (b) reporting a health and safety concern, including concerning infection control and prevention related to COVID-19.
 As a reminder, students may report any concerns about these issues to Student Affairs, the University’s EthicsPoint Compliance Hotline at (855) 277-4065, or on the EthicsPoint website.

-If you have any questions about this guidance, please contact Student Affairs at [email protected].
+If you have any questions about this guidance, please contact Student Affairs at [email protected] or Human Resources at [email protected].